Rachel Moore

 marie_and_rachel_moore.jpg

-In 2007, The Choral Project wanted to encourage the creation of original works for choirs, to enable new collaborations between performers and composers.
-That is how the annual choral composition competition for high school and college students was born.
-In 2017, The Choral Project patron Marie Moore, an emphatic supporter of the chorus and contest, decided to fund it and the competition was then renamed in honor of her mother, Rachel Moore.
+In 2007, The Choral Project sought to inspire the creation of original choral works and to spark new collaborations between performers and student composers.
+That is how our annual choral composition competition for high school and college students was born!